Random Utility and Limited Consideration: Environment -- Model

-We underline that the identification properties of the totally monotone attention-index consideration models are very sharp.
-Indeed, we achieve a decomposition of the dataset $P$ into its attention and preference components in a unique way.
-Appendix~\ref{subsection:identification_stochastic_rules} shows that identification of preferences and consideration rules is not a trivial task.
+We underline that we achieve a unique decomposition of the dataset $P$ into its attention and preference components.
+Identification of preferences and consideration rules is not a trivial task.
 Even for simple datasets where stochastic behavior arises from only one channel (for example limited consideration), models that only allow for stochastic behavior because of preference heterogeneity (e.g. $\rumo$), or because of random consideration/attention without additional assumptions (e.g. RAM) may fail to identify underlying preferences even when they perfectly describe observed choices.
-Our framework shows that the recoverability of preferences is as good as the $\rumo$ benchmark in stark contrast with RAM, where identification of preferences for regular random choice is not possible.
+Our framework shows that the recoverability of preferences is as good as the $\rumo$ benchmark in stark contrast with RAM, where nothing can be learned about preferences for regular random choice.

-We can add restrictions on the set of linear orders $R(X)$ to uniquely identify the distribution of preferences.
-In particular, we can follow \cite{apesteguia2017single} and replace $R(X)$ in Definition~\ref{def:HRC-rule} by the set of linear orders that satisfy a single crossing condition.\footnote{The single crossing condition is a restriction on the support of (strict) preferences that requires them to be ordered, such that any pairwise comparison only switches once (\cite{apesteguia2017single}).} In our experiment we consider lotteries, therefore it is natural to impose restrictions for Expected Utility rationalization.
-If we restrict preferences to be governed by a constant absolute risk aversion (CARA) or constant relative risk aversion (CRRA) Expected Utility model with full heterogeneity in the risk parameter, then the restricted set of linear orders satisfies single crossing (\cite{apesteguia2017single}).
-This is an important special case that we study in Section~\ref{section:preferences_and_attention}.